youfun/elixir-phoenix-event-navigator/README.md

 ## Usage

 1. Place your cursor on an event definition or handler in an Elixir file
-2. Use the shortcut `[your_shortcut_here]` or the "Navigate to Event/Handler" command from the command palette
+2. Use the shortcut `command+chick` or the "Navigate to Event/Handler" command from the command palette
 3. The extension will automatically jump to the related event definition or handler

 ## Requirements